delegateas/XrmContext/.ai_rules/main.md

 Be very careful with comments, and add them only very sparingly.
 Never add comments about changes made (these belong in pull requests).

-When making changes, always take speial care not to change parts of the code that are not in scope.
+When making changes, always take special care not to change parts of the code that are not in scope.